Guillermo del Toro: 2020–present: Career expansion

+Upcoming

+Announced in February 2023, del Toro will reteam with Netflix and ShadowMachine on the stop-motion film The Buried Giant.
+At the 2023 Annecy International Animation Film Festival he said he planned to leave live-action films and just do animation: "There are a couple more live-action movies I want to do but not many.
+After that, I only want to do animation.
+That's the plan."
+He also expressed frustration over the fact that five of his projects were turned down by studios in just two months.

 Personal life

+Family and residences

-Del Toro was married to Lorenza Newton, cousin of Mexican singer Guadalupe Pineda.
-They have two daughters.
-They started dating when both were studying at the Instituto de Ciencias in Guadalajara.
-Del Toro and Newton separated in early 2017, and divorced in September of the same year.
-He maintains residences in Toronto and Los Angeles, and returns to Guadalajara every six weeks to visit his family.
-In 2021, he married film historian Kim Morgan.
+Del Toro met and began dating Lorenza Newton, cousin of singer Guadalupe Pineda, when they were both studying at the Instituto de Ciencias in Guadalajara.
+They were married in 1986 and had two daughters together before divorcing in September 2017.
+In 2021, he married Kim Morgan, an American film historian who was formerly married to Canadian filmmaker Guy Maddin.

-Del Toro also owns two houses devoted exclusively to his collection of books, poster artwork, and other belongings pertaining to his work.
-He explains, "As a kid, I dreamed of having a house with secret passages and a room where it rained 24 hours a day.
+Del Toro maintains homes in Toronto and Los Angeles, and returns to his native Guadalajara every six weeks to visit his family.
+He also owns two houses devoted exclusively to his collection of books, poster artwork, and other belongings pertaining to his work.
+He explained, "As a kid, I dreamed of having a house with secret passages and a room where it rained 24 hours a day.
 The point of being over 40 is to fulfill the desires you've been harboring since you were 7."

-In 2009, del Toro signed a petition that called for the release of film director Roman Polanski, who was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.

-Del Toro also has an honorary doctorate from the National Autonomous University of Mexico (UNAM), one of the top Spanish-speaking universities in the world.
-In November 2022, UNAM awarded him the Honoris Causa Doctorate for his "contributions to culture and his support for youth."

-Politics
+Views

 In a 2007 interview, del Toro described his political position as "a little too liberal".
-He pointed out that the villains in most of his films, such as the industrialist in Cronos, the Nazis in Hellboy, Italian Fascism in Pinocchio, and the Francoists in Pan's Labyrinth, are united by the common attribute of authoritarianism.
-"I hate structure.
+He pointed out that the villains in most of his films (such as the industrialist in Cronos, the Nazis in Hellboy, and the Francoists in Pan's Labyrinth) are united by the common attribute of authoritarianism: "I hate structure.
 I'm completely anti-structural in terms of believing in institutions.
 I hate them.
 I hate any institutionalized social, religious, or economic thing."